ricventu/docker-builder-php/README.md

 # docker-builder-php
-Generate the Dokerfile using the dependencies given by composer
+Generate the Dockerfile using the dependencies given by composer